itallonardi/node-jwt-refresh-token-template/README.md

 This project uses MySQL.
 Use the sgbd of your choice, such as postgres or another.

 [pt-BR]Este projeto utiliza MySQL.
-Use o sgbn de sua preferência, como postgres ou outro.
+Use o sgbd de sua preferência, como postgres ou outro.

 **MIT License /[pt-BR]Licença MIT**